jarviscanada/jarvis_data_eng_TanyaNantsa/hadoop/README.md

 Storing as Parquet: I stored Hive tables using the Parquet format, which is column-oriented.
 This format reduces I/O operations and minimizes storage space while improving query performance significantly.
 It also supports efficient predicate pushdown, enabling Hive to skip unnecessary data during query execution.

 ## Zeppelin Notebook
-Post a screenshot of your Zeppelin Notebook showcasing your HiveQL code.
-Ensure the notebook is clean and presentable, suitable for showcasing to hiring managers.

 # Improvements
 - Continuously optimize Hive queries by reviewing execution plans and leveraging techniques such as indexing where applicable.